-This study provides information allowing for an assessment of the representativeness of the actors involved in the European sectoral social dialogue committee for the live performance sector.
+This study provides information allowing for an assessment of the representativeness of the actors involved in the European sectoral social dialogue committee for the gas sector.
 Their relative representativeness legitimises their right to be consulted, their role and effective participation in the European sectoral social dialogue and their capacity to negotiate agreements.
-The aim of Eurofound’s studies on representativeness is to identify the relevant national and European social partner organisations in the EU Member States.
+The aim of this Eurofound’s study on representativeness is to identify the relevant national and European social partner organisations in the gas sector in the EU Member States.

 This report investigates the practical implementation of the European Works Council (EWC) Directive at company level.
 It explores the challenges faced by existing EWCs and provides examples of identified solutions and remaining issues from the point of view of both workers and management.
 The report looks at the way that EWCs meet the requirements of the EWC Directive in terms of establishing processes of information and consultation.

 The hospital sector has been deeply impacted by the COVID-19 pandemic.
 Hospitals and their workers are on the frontline in the fight against the virus, and they face a number of significant challenges in terms of resources, work organisation and working conditions.
 This study will explore the role of social dialogue and collective bargaining in how the sector is adapting to the pandemic.
 What kinds of changes have been introduced, either through social dialogue or collective bargaining?
 Are the changes temporary or permanent?